Hans Sloane: Physician, collector and botanist

 Hans Sloane was born in 1660 Killyleagh in County Down, Northern Ireland, the youngest of seven sons born to Alexander and Sarah Sloane.

-He was reportedly a curious child, fascinated by the flora and fauna around him.
-In later life he recalled how he had 'from my Youth been very much pleas'd with the study of Plants and other Parts of Nature'.
+He was reportedly a curious child, fascinated by the plants and animals around him.
+In later life he recalled how he had ‘from my Youth been very much pleas’d with the study of Plants and other Parts of Nature’.

 In 1679, aged 19, he moved to London to study chemistry at the Worshipful Society of Apothecaries of London and botany at the Chelsea Physic Garden, laying the foundations for his future prosperous career as a physician.
 He became friends of celebrated botanists of his day, including John Ray.

 In 1683 Sloane left London to tour France, where he studied anatomy, medicine and botany and received his Doctorate of Physics.